wyou130/halal-cart-finder/README.md

   - Ability to upload photos via image hosting site
 - “Get directions” button to show route from current location to selected cart
 - Sort carts based on distance from current location
-- Suggestions form for users to suggest new carts or edits to cart info
+- Suggestions form for users to suggest new carts or edits to cart info (in progress)
 - ~~Admin attribute for users~~
   - Suggestions submissions shows for admins to read and take action (in progress)
   - ~~Add/edit cart function for admins~~